2D Transforms

 • In general, these lines may/should be deleted because all major browsers support transforms, transitions and animations

-• Or, instead of using Emmet for these (less common) properties, you rely on the suggestions made by Brackets when you start typing
+• Or, instead of using Emmet for these (less common) properties, you rely on the suggestions made by your code editor when you start typing

 # rotate()